jonddon/blockchain-developer-bootcamp-final-project/README.md

-# IDO PLATFORM
+# CROWDFUNDING PLATFORM

-This project demonstrates an IDO platform works and it helps projects raise fund Try running some of the following tasks:
+This project helps individuals, NGOs, Organization to raise funds.
+It operates like a decentralized GoFundMe platform

 ```